aheumaier/jmeter_api/README.md

 Support
 -------

-Please log tickets and issues at andreas.heumaier@microsoft.com
+Please log tickets and issues at andreas.heumaier at microsoft.com